 - B4.3.1.
-During each days play WFDF Officials will determine whether extreme hot weather will pose a risk to players of heat-related illness and injuries. - B4.3.2.
-On days where extreme hot weather is predicted WFDF Officials will inform all captains and officials on site and convey appropriate methods for dealing with hot weather.
+During each days play WFDF Officials will determine if extreme hot weather will pose a risk to players of heat-related illness and injuries. - B4.3.2.
+On days where extreme hot weather is predicted WFDF Officials should inform all captains and officials on site and convey appropriate methods for dealing with hot weather.
 Captains and officials should also inform players and other persons on the field of these methods. - B4.3.3.
-In the case of extreme hot weather, play may be adjusted in the following ways:
+In the case of extreme hot weather, play may be adjusted in the following ways: - B4.3.3.1.

-- B4.3.3.1.
 Additional stoppages may be added between points to allow players to rest and re-hydrate. - B4.3.3.2.
 Play may be rescheduled to avoid playing in the hottest time of the day. - B4.3.3.3.
 Game length and points cap may be reduced. - B4.3.3.4.
-Play may be suspended or cancelled if conditions are too extreme.
+Play may be suspended or cancelled if conditions are deemed by the TRG/TTD/CMO to be too extreme.